 Do not bring too much winter clothing because it can really add up.

-You can buy winter jackets for cheap during winter.
+You can buy winter jackets in New Zealand for cheap during winter.
 We did buy an ultralight down parka from Uniqlo because they are so light and versatile they don’t use up any space at all!
-We also used our parka as pillows when we were on the plane.
+Besides that, we used our parka as pillows when we were on the plane.

 You don’t really need much.
 Here’s a guide on what you can pack:

 - Light Jacket (It can be cold even in summer)

 - Waterproof jacket/trousers (Important if you go on frequent hikes)

 - Microfibre towels (they dry really fast and don’t eat up any space!)

 - Medication (also need to declare and should not be more than 1-3 month’s dosage)

 - Menstrual cup (no purchase needed for cotton pads)